J-HanRyang/Semicon_Academi/FPGA_Digital_Clock With 2 Sensors/README.md

 ## Team
 - **Jiyun Han**: Assisted the team lead, designed the overall project architecture, and supported module integration.

-- **Hyuncheol Cho** : Team Lead, responsible for the Ultrasonic Sensor module.
+- **Cho** : Team Lead, responsible for the Ultrasonic Sensor module.

-- **Hyungang Heo** : Responsible for the DHT11 sensor module and assisted with the Ultrasonic Sensor.
+- **Heo** : Responsible for the DHT11 sensor module and assisted with the Ultrasonic Sensor.

-- **Jubin Hwang** : Responsible for the UART part and PC command implementation.
+- **Hwang** : Responsible for the UART part and PC command implementation.

   <br>